projectitis/libxm_t3/README.md

 ## Examples

 The included examples use a module called [Shooting star](https://modarchive.org/index.php?request=view_by_moduleid&query=133691) by dalexy.
 This mod is used solely for the purposes of demonstrating the XM player on Teensy.
-If you wish to use this mod in your own projects or commercially you'll need to seek teh permission of the copyright holder.
+If you wish to use this mod in your own projects or commercially you'll need to seek the permission of the copyright holder.

 There are several examples included: